fulstak/rhombus-wiki/content/tutorial/wallets/trezor/index.md

 ---
 title: Trezor Wallet
-subtitle: Using Particl with Trezor hardware wallets (One/T)
+subtitle: Using Rhombus with Trezor hardware wallets (One/T)
 slug:
 weight: 4
 tags: